Menu

 In addition to receiving an arbitration filing from a customer, you may also have to deal with intra-industry disputes such as receiving a cease and desist letter from your former employer or a demand letter over an unpaid promissory note.
 If you receive a cease and desist letter, it is important to remain calm and to understand your options.
 You are not obligated to respond, but you should be prepared to do so.
 In these types of situations, you can address the dispute through arbitration.
 In the case of an unpaid promissory note, you may be able to make claims or counterclaims that will offset the cost associated with a promissory note.
 In such situations, you should contact My RIA Lawyer.
 Our experienced arbitration attorneys can help you understand all of your options.

-Over the last few years, the number of AAA arbitrations has increased substantially for the RIA business.
+Over the last few years, AAA arbitrations have increased substantially for the RIA business.
 Most Investment Advisory Agreements between RIAs and their clients mandate that they submit all disputes to the AAA for resolution.
 This is due, in part, to the fact that many customer assets have been moved from the commission-based broker-dealer model to the fee-based investment advisory model.

 What About FINRA?

-Did you know all non-FINRA member investment advisors can request to have FINRA arbitrate industry and client complaints?
+Did you know all non-FINRA member investment advisers can request to have FINRA arbitrate industry and client complaints?

 FINRA will accept requested arbitration on a voluntary, case-by-case basis if the parties meet the following conditions: